 15 September - 14 February 2027

-Wassily Kandinsky, master of abstract art, in a major retrospective dedicated to one of the defining figures of modern art.
+Wassily Kandinsky, master of abstract art, is in a major retrospective dedicated to one of the defining figures of modern art.
 The exhibition traces the evolution of Kandinsky’s visual language, from his earliest figurative inspirations to the spiritual and chromatic power of abstraction, revealing how color, line, and rhythm became autonomous instruments of inner expression.

 Palazzo Bonaparte – Piazza Venezia, 5

-Rome hosts an exhibition dedicated to one of the most influential and revolutionary artists of the twentieth centuryexplores the artistic and theoretical journey of Vasily Kandinsky, the painter widely regarded as one of the founders of abstract art.
+Rome hosts an exhibition dedicated to one of the most influential and revolutionary artists of the twentieth century explores the artistic and theoretical journey of Vasily Kandinsky, the painter widely regarded as one of the founders of abstract art.
 More than a stylistic innovator, Kandinsky transformed the very meaning of painting, freeing it from the obligation to represent the visible world and opening it to the realm of spiritual and emotional experience.

 Through paintings, studies, and thematic sections, the exhibition traces the progressive development of a language in which color, form, and composition become autonomous forces.
 Kandinsky’s work emerges not merely as an aesthetic revolution, but as a profound reflection on perception, harmony, music, and the inner dimension of human experience.